ViRb3/pi-encrypted-boot-ssh/README.md

 ## Requirements

-- Raspberry Pi OS image (e.g. [Ubuntu Server 21.04](https://ubuntu.com/download/raspberry-pi))
+- A Raspberry Pi Linux image (e.g. [Ubuntu Server 21.04](https://ubuntu.com/download/raspberry-pi))
-- A host Linux installation (e.g. [Xubuntu 21.04](https://xubuntu.org/download))
+- A computer (host) running Linux (e.g. [Xubuntu 21.04](https://xubuntu.org/download))

-  > :warning: **NOTE:** Your host OS should be as similar as possible to the Raspberry Pi OS.
+  > :warning: **NOTE:** Your host's Linux should be as similar as possible to the Raspberry Pi's Linux.
 If you are preparing Ubuntu 21.04 for the Raspberry Pi, use the same version on the host, otherwise you may encounter issues inside the chroot.

 ## On the host

 Install dependencies:

-> You can skip `qemu-user-static` if your host's architecture matches that of the OS image.
+> You can skip `qemu-user-static` if your host Linux's architecture matches that of the Raspberry Pi's Linux image.

 ```sh
 apt update
 apt install -y kpartx cryptsetup-bin qemu-user-static
 ```

-Create two copies of the OS image - one to read from (base), and one to write to (target):
+Create two copies of the Raspberry Pi's Linux image - one to read from (base), and one to write to (target):

 - ubuntu-base.img
 - ubuntu-target.img